64% of American adults are afraid in deep, open water

-The experience for students and instructor trainees at Miracle Swimming is like waiting for the bus and finding out that it’s coming from the other direction.
+The experience for students and instructor trainees at Miracle Swimming is like waiting for the bus and finding it arriving from the other direction.

 Material people want to hear, are yearning to hear but never expected to hear in a swimming class is part of the system.
 There is time and space to digest and absorb it.
 They call the results a miracle.

 People say, “You’re sneaky!”
 The solution is the opposite of what the world has told them.
 They knew their previous teaching didn’t compute, but what was correct?
-Ours is so soft, so organic, so sensible and so gradual, that shifts sneak up on students and suddenly they are doing things they thought they could not do.
+It’s so soft, so organic, so sensible and so gradual, that change sneaks up on students and suddenly they’re doing things they thought they couldn’t do.